 Erin Matson tabbed as NFHCA Division I National Player of the Year

-BROCKPORT, N.Y. — Erin Matson, junior forward from the University of North Carolina, has been named the NFHCA Division I National Player of the Year for the second year in a row.
+GENEVA, N.Y. — Erin Matson, a senior forward from the University of North Carolina, has been named the NFHCA Division I National Player of the Year.

 The National Field Hockey Coaches Association (NFHCA) is a nonprofit organization serving field hockey coaches and supporters of the game from across the United States.
 The mission of the association is to champion, strengthen, and celebrate field hockey coaches and the game.
 The NFHCA strives to be the organization that every field hockey coach looks to for the resources to grow in the game and the inspiration to stay in the game.